Building a legally sound creative business starts here…

 I avoid them like the plague.

 Why?
 Because in addition to either the crisis or the huge win, there’s usually a dozen other legal problems with their business.
-And many of those have to be corrected before I can even dive into the reason that caused them to reach out.

-While these clients can be great from a revenue-generating standpoint, it’s incredibly frustrating for both of us.
-And other times, problems go unresolved or opportunities get missed because they don’t have the time or money to do everything required.
+Other times, problems go unresolved or opportunities get missed because they don’t have the time or money to do everything required.

 Which is why I’m going to put a little skin in the game.